“I don’t get it!” said the CEO as he dropped the 300-page report on the conference table. Something was very wrong.

 - Data compromise is a serious threat to our business.
 We must implement security controls to reduce this threat.

 Those sentences are respectively, future, past, and present tense.
 Notice how they read?
 The first one sounds like optional and a little like a threat.
-The second sounds like a compliant.
+The second sounds like a complaint.
 The final example is in present tense.
 It puts a threat as the subject initially.
 Moreover, the implementation of controls is a response to the threat.
 The control is not the subject.

-Present tense is more definitive.
+The present tense is more definitive.
 It does not have the attitude and weakness of past and future tense.
 Those tenses should be reserved for times when you genuinely need to express something as in the past or future.
 Otherwise, all risk should be stated as if it is a risk right this very moment.

 Present tense also can focus risk conversations correctly.
 Security practitioners are fond of making new security controls and technologies the focus of their risk communication, with threats being the reason for implementing a new control.
 Notice that in the first two examples above, controls are the subject and the threat is the object.